shedock/shedock/README.md

 ## When not to use `shedock`, or when not to write a `Dockerfile` for your script?

-- If you are depending on the host machine's resources, like `notify-send`, `xdg-open`, anything UI.
+- If you are depending on the host machine's resources, like `notify-send`, `xdg-open`, or anything UI.

+## Its `2024`, why are we still writing shell scripts?

+- They work, deal with it.

 To run on a Mac, you need to set the following environment variables: